grafana/google-sheets-datasource/docs/sources/annotations.md

 ## Example sheet layout

-A simple sheet for annotations might look like this:
+A sheet for annotations might look like this:

 | time                | text              | tags        |
 |---------------------|-------------------|-------------|